Ken10sora/jest/README.md

 # TTJ(Testing in TypeScript with Jest)
-TTJ is basic for beginners to learn Jest.
+TTJ is basic for beginners to learn Jest including me.

 You can learn how to test with TTJ.